diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-02-15-hexagonal-architecture.md

 ---

 Let's see an example.
-We will create a Kotlin application with Spring that receives messages from a RabbitMQ Broker and stores them in a Postgres database.
+We will create a Kotlin application with Spring that receives messages from a RabbitMQ Broker and stores them in a PostgreSQL database.
 Let's start by creating the domain entity.
 In this case, the message.

 ```java